 It is advisable to put it in a decent quality case to avoid any kind of mishap, especially on its traveling.

-Recording King Dirty Thirties have excellent historic vibe and playability; this makes vintage style accessible to many players.
+Recording King Dirty Thirties have an excellent historic vibe and playability; this makes vintage style accessible to many players.

 #12 Rover RB-25